Vine Street, London: History

 The street is named after The Vine, an 18th-century public house, which in turn may have been named after a vineyard that existed at this location in Roman times.
 It was documented on ratebooks as Little Swallow Street in 1675.
 It was laid out around 1686 and originally ran further, along what is now the Man in the Moon Passage.
 John Rocque's Map of London, 1746 shows Vine Street extending from Piccadilly northeast to Warwick Street.
 In 1720, the main properties on the street were a brewery and a carpenter's yard.
+Around 1751–52, a court house was built at the western end of the street, on the corner of what is now Piccadilly Place.
+It closed in 1836 following the reorganisation of the court system around Westminster and was subsequently occupied by the lawyer Edward Gaffin.
+The following century the street gained a famous Met Police Station.

 Vine Street was split into two sections following the construction of Regent Street between 1816 and 1819.
 The Man in the Moon Passage was created at this time, named after a former pub at this location.
 The northern section towards Warwick Street was renamed Great Vine Street, and then a branch of Warwick Street itself.
 It ceased to exist after the reconstruction of the Regent Street Quadrant in 1920.

 In 1853, Charles Moreign purchased several small houses at the end of Vine Street so they could be redeveloped into St James's Hall, Piccadilly.
 A rear entrance to the hall backed onto the street.
 The hall was demolished in 1905 and replaced by the Piccadilly Hotel, which also backs onto Vine Street.